The good bacteria we can’t live without

 Earlier it has been widely cited in literature that humans carry ten times as many bacteria cells as body cells.
-However, new findings suggest that the number of bacterial cells in our bodies are almost twice as many as our own human body cells.
+However, new findings suggest that the number of bacterial cells are actually almost twice as many as our own human body cells.
 These bacteria are called the human microbiota and they are extremely essential for human health.

-- Is built up by some 40 trillion bacteria and most of them are located in our gastrointestinal tract
+- Consists of some 40 trillion bacteria and most of them are located in our gastrointestinal tract

 - Consists of 400-4000 different species